JuliaLang/julia/doc/stdlib/parallel.rst

    * with ``:interrupt`` when ``interrupt(workers)`` is called.
 The :class:`ClusterManager` should signal the appropriate worker with an interrupt signal.
    * with ``:finalize`` for cleanup purposes.

-.. function:: kill(manager::FooManager, pid::Int, config::WorkerConfig)
+.. function:: kill(manager::ClusterManager, pid::Int, config::WorkerConfig)

    ..
 Docstring generated from Julia source

    Implemented by cluster managers.
 It is called on the master process, by ``rmprocs``\ .
 It should cause the remote worker specified by ``pid`` to exit. ``Base.kill(manager::ClusterManager.....)`` executes a remote ``exit()`` on ``pid``

-.. function:: init_worker(manager::FooManager)
+.. function:: init_worker(cookie::AbstractString, manager::ClusterManager=DefaultClusterManager())

    ..
 Docstring generated from Julia source

    Called by cluster managers implementing custom transports.
 It initializes a newly launched process as a worker.
-Command line argument ``--worker`` has the effect of initializing a process as a worker using TCP/IP sockets for transport.
+Command line argument ``--worker`` has the effect of initializing a process as a worker using TCP/IP sockets for transport. ``cookie`` is a :func:`cluster_cookie`\ .

-.. function:: connect(manager::FooManager, pid::Int, config::WorkerConfig) -> (instrm::AsyncStream, outstrm::AsyncStream)
+.. function:: connect(manager::ClusterManager, pid::Int, config::WorkerConfig) -> (instrm::IO, outstrm::IO)

    ..
 Docstring generated from Julia source

    Implemented by cluster managers using custom transports.
-It should establish a logical connection to worker with id ``pid``\ , specified by ``config`` and return a pair of ``AsyncStream`` objects.
+It should establish a logical connection to worker with id ``pid``\ , specified by ``config`` and return a pair of ``IO`` objects.
 Messages from ``pid`` to current process will be read off ``instrm``\ , while messages to be sent to ``pid`` will be written to ``outstrm``\ .
 The custom transport implementation must ensure that messages are delivered and received completely and in order. ``Base.connect(manager::ClusterManager.....)`` sets up TCP/IP socket connections in-between workers.

-.. function:: Base.process_messages(instrm::AsyncStream, outstrm::AsyncStream)

-   ..
-Docstring generated from Julia source

-   Called by cluster managers using custom transports.
-It should be called when the custom transport implementation receives the first message from a remote worker.
-The custom transport must manage a logical connection to the remote worker and provide two ``AsyncStream`` objects, one for incoming messages and the other for messages addressed to the remote worker.